bencheeorg/benchee/README.md

 Please respect the [Code of Conduct](//github.com/PragTob/benchee/blob/master/CODE_OF_CONDUCT.md).

 You can get started with a look at the [open issues](https://github.com/PragTob/benchee/issues).
+There are `help wanted` and `good first issue` labels - those are meant as guidance, of course other issues can be tackled :)

 A couple of (hopefully) helpful points: